waleed-alfaifi/100-days-of-code/rounds/r1-log.md

 **Thoughts**: I almost finished the mobile version today.
 I will start making it responsive for larger screens tomorrow.

 **Link(s) to work**: [Huddle landing page with alternating feature blocks - Almost complete mobile version](https://github.com/waleed-alfaifi/huddle-landing-page-newbie/commit/4ccae029cff94cb7e54b77a0c7d63a1fa2785fef)

+---

+### Day 10 - June 12, 2020

+**Today's Progress**: Started making the huddle landing page responsive for larger screens.
+**Thoughts**: Maybe starting with the mobile version wasn't the best decision.
+I had to make some workarounds to get the page looking like the design.
+I think it was too easy to make it for mobile first.

+**Link(s) to work**: _No Link_